 A native Floridian, in the 1970s, Buddy worked for the U.S. Fish & Wildlife Service as a biologist and manatee specialist.
 In 1986, he moved to West Africa where he studied manatees and forest elephants for the Wildlife Conservation Society (WCS) and was pivotal in establishing several coastal protected areas.
 He moved to Belize in the 1990s to manage WCS’s Glover’s Reef Marine Research Station.
 Upon his return to Florida, Buddy administered the state’s research program on marine mammals and sea turtles for the Florida Fish and Wildlife Conservation Commission.
 In 2001, he became a Vice President at Wildlife Trust where he oversaw the Aquatic and National Divisions.

 In 2008, Dr. Powell co-founded Sea to Shore Alliance.
 The organization was created to improve the health and productivity of coastal environments for the endangered species and human livelihoods that depend on them through research, education, and conservation.

-Dr. Powell received his BSc. from the University of Florida, his MMA from the University of Washington, and his PhD from the University of Cambridge in England.
+Dr. Powell received his BSc. in Wildlife Biology from the University of Florida, his Masters in Marine Affairs from the University of Washington, and his PhD in Zoology from the University of Cambridge in England.
 He was the recipient of the prestigious Pew Award in Marine Conservation in 2000, has been featured on “Champions of the Wild” and National Geographic’s “Wild Chronicles” documentaries, and has been honored with multiple awards and certificates.
-Dr. Powell has authored two books, numerous scientific publications and articles.
+Dr. Powell has authored two books, numerous scientific publications and popular articles.